ferrucc-io/ferruccio/content/posts/company-size.md

 ## Small Enterprise

-I don't have direct experience with companies of this size, but talked with Jean Elie about this and these are some key notes from our conversation on 🇫🇷 French startups.
+I don't have direct experience with companies of this size, but talked with engineers at Brex and Payfit about this and these are some key notes from our conversations.

+### PayFit

 The organization is mostly flat, but you have some tech leads.

+When starting out there were around 50 employees and no real leadership.
+If you were working on something that touched someone else's code you'd just sit at their same table for the day.

+At this stage there weren't almost any meetings.
+There weren't any designers at the company, so PMs were doing design work based off of a design system that a freelance designer had made.

+Not much planning at this stage, whatever it takes to finish this feature, we’ll do.

+No one was really thinking about career.
+If things work out, everyone knows that they'll be in a good place.
+They’re taking a bet!

+### Brex

+~60 Engineers

+Michael works as a software engineer on the Onboard and Engage team, which mostly does backend product work, like dealing with compliance and onboarding experience, rewards and customer engagement (e.g. email campaigns)

+His team currently is composed of 4 full-stack engineers, 1 front-end engineer shared across 2 teams, 1 eng manager, 1 PM, 1 designer shared across 3 teams.

+On average in his work day he has around 2 meetings excluding standup.

+Once a month he gets semi structured feedback and twice a year he has to go through the whole performance review process.

+Engineering levels aren't public and he doesn't know his own.

 ## Mid Market Enterprise